 What is a Hysteroscopy?

-Hysteroscopy is a procedure that allows your doctor to look inside your uterus in order to diagnose and treat causes of abnormal bleeding.
+Hysteroscopy is a procedure that allows your doctor to look inside your uterus in order to diagnose and treat various gynecological conditions, including abnormal bleeding.
 Hysteroscopy is done using a hysteroscope, a thin, lighted tube that is inserted into the vagina to examine the cervix and the inside of the uterus.

 Hysteroscopy can be used to investigate symptoms or problems or to perform minor surgical procedures.